Wanous/Irrational-sorting/README.md

  > [!TIP]
  > The window is resizable to your liking so take advantage of it :)

+### Interface

+With the application you can access to other information by the console of python :

 ### Irrational number available
 Plus you can use different irrational number to sort your list :